 Through the ages!

 We’re all captivated by a love story.
 Tales of tragic, forbidden love still dominate the literary world, from the doomed romance of Romeo and Juliet to modern day Arab-Israeli love stories.
 Long distance love affairs, stories of women who wait years for their man to return from the war and the love letters they wrote to each other â€“ all these are the stuff of myths and legends, films, books and theater productions.
-Throughout history, men and women have been falling in love and searching for ways to tell the object of their affection how they feel, and a book recently published by the British Library in England contains inspiring love letters from 25 historical figures, handwritten over a 2,000-year period.
+Throughout history, men and women have been falling in love and searching for ways to tell the object of their affection how they feel, and a book recently published by the British Library in England contains inspiring love letters from 25 historical figures, handwritten over a 2,000-year period10 best online casino uk.

 One of the world’s best-known poetic declarations of love was the sonnet by Elizabeth Barrett Browning, which begins with “How do I love thee?
 Let me count the ways.”
 Dedicated to her husband and published in 1850, the sonnet is one of a collection entitled “Sonnets from the Portuguese.”
 As lovers have done since the beginning of time, Elizabeth overcame tremendous difficulties and incurred her father’s rejection by following her love for Robert Browning.
 Shakespeare, too, used poetry to describe his love, and in modern times songwriting has become an accepted form of announcing your love.